3033 W. Country Club Dr

 In 1998, the emphasis at Sam Houston was on raising TAAS scores.
 Principal Robin Wall was hired to lead the faculty of Sam Houston to its goal of "exemplary," and when the TAAS scores came in, Houston had become a "recognized" campus!
 Students as well as staff, basked in the glow of academic recognition.
 Embracing current educational philosophy, Houston began "blocking" at the 6th grade level.

 Beginning with the 2004-2005 school year, the Texans welcomed Rick Nolly as Principal.
 Although faced with severe budget cuts, staff reductions and staff realignments, Sam Houston continued to meet the needs of its student population with Mr. Nolly at the helm.
 Rick Nolly, a long time coach and administrator in the Irving Schools system, helped make more academic gains at Houston before moving on to Nimitz.

 In 2012, Sam Houston was thrilled to have Dionn Dahl as the new principal.
-Mrs. Dahl began her teaching career at Nimitz High School before become the VP at MacArthur for the past several years.
-She supports technology integration in the classroom along with implementing the best teaching practices.
-She strived to create a place where everyone learns and grows.
+Mrs. Dahl began her teaching career at Nimitz High School before she became the VP at MacArthur H.S.
+During Ms. Dahl's tenure she supported technology integration in the classroom along with implementing the best teaching practices.
+She worked to create a place where everyone could learn and grow.